czyzykowski/Mixpanel/README.md

 export :: (MixpanelQuery a, FromJSON b) => MixpanelConfig -> a -> IO [Maybe b]
 ```

 The only differece between these two functions is `mixpanel` can be used to query all of mixpanels query endpoints other than events export, while `export` handles exporing events.
-The reason for this division is the event export retrurns afile with new line separated json objects instead of a valid json object.
+The reason for this division is the event export retrurns a file with new line separated json objects instead of a valid json object.
 That difference can be seen in the signatures of both functions, where `mixpanel` returns a single json value, `export` returns a list of them.

 ### MixpanelConfig